Idle0x/Drosera-Unique-Trap/README.md

 - kebab-case for folders/GitHub: oracle-price-drift-trap
 - snake_case for config: oracle_price_drift_trap

 Show me these names and get confirmation before proceeding.
+Just simply show the names for each respective files and contracts, you don't to tell me whether kebab-case or snake_case, etc

 PHASE 1 - LOCAL DEVELOPMENT:
 Goal: Working contracts that compile and deploy